BANKEX/plasma-research/docs/block-structure.md

     signatures (array of signatures)
 }
 ```
-Note: Lenght of signatures array must be equal to 1 or two.
+Note: length of signatures array must be equal to 1 or two.
 A single transaction can't include inputs from more than two different owners.

 #### UnsignedTransactionContent
 ```